ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 Next, we want to be able to parse basic additive expressions with plus and minus operations.
 We can create another method called `ParseTerm` which will handle the parsing for us.

 We first attempt to parse a numeric token, as that is how all expressions will begin.
 Then, as the parser continues to encounter plus and minus operators, we parse the next token in the expression.
-We then accumulatively add the result to `left`.
+We then cumulatively add the result to `left`.

 ```
 private double ParseTerm() {